What Should I Avoid Doing in Thailand?

 No-one will think you are spiritual if you’re walking around the streets in bare feet.
 Monks wear sandals when they are out of the temple.

 Instead, people will be more concerned with you spreading dirt inside their shops or businesses.
-Unless you are too poor to afford the cheapest paid of flip-flops, they also won’t understand why you choose to go barefoot.
+Unless you are too poor to afford the cheapest pair of flip-flops, they also won’t understand why you choose to go barefoot.
 The streets will be covered in traces of garbage and animal feces.

 Don’t Assume Drivers Will Stop at a Crosswalk (Zebra Crossing)

 So, don’t expect traffic to give way to you and stop if you decide to walk across a road using a pedestrian crossing.
 Many people are injured or die each year after being hit whilst using a zebra crossing.
+In early 2022 there was a very high profile case of a doctor crossing the road outside the hospital where she worked who was hit and killed by a motorbike whilst crossing the road on a zebra crossing.
+The rider was an off duty policeman who was speeding.
+He was sentenced to 15 months in jail and a 5,000 Baht fine.
+Full story

-And, as a bonus tip, even if the lights are on red take care when using a crosswalk at an intersection as drivers will still try to turn left, as that’s permitted.
+And, as a bonus tip, even if the lights are on red take care when using a crosswalk at an intersection as drivers will still try to turn left, as that’s usually permitted.
 In theory pedestrians should have the right of way over traffic turning left, but that doesn’t apply in reality.

 Hands Off the Monks

 Don’t touch monks.
 This mainly applies to women, as women aren’t allowed to come into physical contact with Buddhist monks.
-If you are in a situation where you want to give something to a monk, don’t hand it directly.
+So ladies, if you are in a situation where you want to give something to a monk, don’t hand it directly.
 Put it down so they can pick it up.
 A monk will do the same if he want’s to give anything to a woman.
 Remember this if you’re making a donation or giving alms at a temple.

 Visitors might also encounter monks when travelling on the subway and skytrain in Bangkok.
 Seats near the doors are often reserved for either pregnant women, old folks or monks.
 But if you see a monk sitting there and the seat next to him is vacant, don’t sit in it if you’re a woman.
 He’ll feel obliged to get up and move.
-Just in case you accidentally come in contact with each other.
+Just in case you accidentally come in physical contact with each other.

 Don’t Shake Hands.
 Wai.